Kin (The Last of Us): Conception and writing

 Jackson was not shown in the first game; Tommy and Maria's scenes in the first game took place at the dam near Jackson as the team lacked the time and budget to add the town.
 Jackson became the starting location for The Last of Us Part II (2020).
 For the show, Mazin and Druckmann felt moving the scenes inside the town made them more interesting.
 Ellie's interest in space was introduced in Part II.
 Mazin felt the television series provided the opportunity to reference elements of the sequel earlier.
 Joel's interest in living on a sheep ranch was similarly a reference to Part II.
 The girl staring at Ellie is a reference to Part II's Dina.

 A song from the game's score—"All Gone" by Gustavo Santaolalla—is used in the episode to remind viewers of Sarah's death.
 The credits use the song "Never Let Me Down Again", sung by Mazin's daughter Jessica; the original version by Depeche Mode was used in the first episode.
 Mazin wanted the song to use a female voice to echo Ellie.
-He appreciated the moment as it involved Jessica, his real daughter, and Ramsey, who he considered like an adopted daughter.
+He appreciated the moment as it involved Jessica, his real daughter, and Ellie's actor Bella Ramsey, who he considered like an adopted daughter.
 Mazin included the film The Goodbye Girl (1977), which he had watched growing up, as it told the story of a child gaining a father figure.
 He felt the inclusion of art demonstrated the town's functionality.

 Casting and characters

-Žbanić revealed the casting of Greene, Miles, and Wesley on December 9, 2021.
+Žbanić revealed the casting of Graham Greene, Elaine Miles, and Rutina Wesley on December 9, 2021.
 Greene and Miles were confirmed to be playing original characters Marlon and Florence in August 2022.
 Mazin felt, like other pairings in the show, they echoed parts of Joel and Ellie's relationship.
 Wesley's role as Maria was announced on January 9, 2023.
 She researched the game to "capture the essence" of Maria but wanted to avoid replicating it; she found it "terrifying" to play a pre-established character but wanted to add her "energy on it".
 She appreciated Maria's calmness as a leader and observed she was a person who only smiles with her eyes; she thought Maria naturally entered a leadership role due to her history as an assistant district attorney.
 Wesley felt Maria gravitated towards Ellie in a motherly manner without realizing, due in part to her pregnancy.
-Luna felt Tommy was drawn towards Maria due to "her mercy and her strength".
+Gabriel Luna felt Tommy was drawn towards Maria due to "her mercy and her strength".
 He thought Tommy felt guilty for moving on from Sarah's death, whereas Joel has not.